5 Swimming Exercises to Boost Balance and Prevent Falls in Seniors

 As we age, maintaining balance becomes increasingly important for avoiding falls and staying active.
 Swimming is an excellent low‑impact exercise that can help seniors improve balance, coordination, and overall strength.
 By incorporating specific swimming exercises into their routine, seniors can enhance their stability and reduce the risk of falls.
 Here are five effective swimming exercises that can boost balance and benefit seniors.

 Leg swings are a dynamic exercise that targets the hip muscles, improving balance and flexibility.
 Stand near the pool wall for support.
 Swing one leg forward and backward, aiming for a comfortable range of motion.
 Repeat this movement for about 10 swings on each leg before switching to the other side.
 As you become more comfortable, try swinging your leg sideways, working on the inner and outer hip muscles.
-Leg swings stimulate the muscles responsible for maintaining balance, helping seniors develop better stability and control.
+Using a kickboard for balance can help maintain proper posture while you focus on the swing motion.

 Reading more: